nabihestefan/nabihestefan/README.md

 You can see my website <a href='https://nabihestefan.github.io' target='_blank' rel='noopener noreferrer'>here</a>

-You can see get my resume <a href='https://drive.google.com/file/d/1hsXJncUTFSBe_eURFHkvembx5dUlXKDp/view?usp=sharing' target='_blank' rel='noopener noreferrer'>here</a>
+You can see get my resume <a href='https://drive.google.com/file/d/1l4BaiFPT8BOYPdSEKsmCo4WZ7gGsvhKr/view?usp=sharing'>here</a>